-- The mains line is properly connected and the necessary safety devices (miniature circuit breakers and residual current devices) are installed. - The battery lines and communication lines for the battery modules are connected correctly. - The connection to the power meter and the connection to the internet have been correctly established.
+- The mains line is properly connected and the necessary safety devices (miniature circuit breaker and residual current device) are installed.
+The components are connected in such a way that a clockwise phase sequence is achieved. - The battery lines and communication lines for the battery modules are connected correctly. - The connection to the power meter and the connection to the internet have been correctly established.
 The electrical connection of the power meter is protected with a miniature circuit breaker according to specifications.